Badr Shakir al-Sayyab: Legacy

+They enjoy blessings from which he was deprived, and he spent his life seeking them.
+Then he concludes his poem by pointing out the rights of the homeland over its children.
+It is sufficient that he was created from his own soil and manna; So that this would be a sufficient reason for gratitude for the blessings, and eternal nostalgia and burning longing for Him.

 In the realm of literary controversy, Sayyab stated that Nazik al-Malaikah's claim to have discovered free verse herself was false, and drew attention to the earlier work of Ali Ahmad Bakathir (1910–69) who had developed the two-hemistich format in the mid 1930s.
 It was Bakathir in fact who had written fractured (caesura) poetry for the first time in Arabic poetry.
 Bakathir (1910–69), in the second edition of his book "Akhnatun wa Nefertiti", acknowledged the recognition Sayyab had brought him.

 In 2014, some of Sayyab's works were banned from the Riyadh International Book Fair by the Saudi authorities.

+Just like many well-known and modern Iraqi figures, one of the tables in the Dar al-Atraqchi Café in Baghdad was named after him in his honor.